jainil524/BrainyBeam/task5/README.md

 - **React Dropzone** for the drag-and-drop functionality.
 - **Lucide Icons** for the simple and elegant icons used in the project.
 - **Tailwind CSS** for utility-first CSS styling.

+---

+Make sure to replace the placeholder paths for images in the demo section with the actual paths to your screenshots!